oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for the display\_name varaible in the oci-id data block.
+3. Replace the following for the display\_name variable in the oci-id data block.

 ```
 display_name = internet-gateway-oci-WebApps-vcn